AdoboPeanuts/Classification_Homework/README.md

     d.
 Printed the `imbalanced classification report` from `imblearn.metrics`.

-3. Over and undersample using a combination `SMOTEENN` algorithm;
+3. Over- and undersampled using a combination `SMOTEENN` algorithm;

     a.
 Trained a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.